vossisboss/pvdjango/README.md

 </header>
 ```

 Save all of your changes if you haven't already and then run `python manage.py runserver`.
+Navigate to your home page at [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin).
+Go to "Snippets" in the lefthand menu and choose "Main Navigation".
+Click "Add main navigation" to add a menu item.
+If you need some inspiration, you can name your first item "Home" with menu text "Home" and the menu URL "http://127.0.0.1:8000".
+You'll also want to add an item for your blog with the name "Blog", the menu text "Blog" and the URL "http://127.0.0.1:8000/blog."
+After adding these items, navigate to  [http://127.0.0.1:8000/en](http://127.0.0.1:8000/en) and confirm that your menu is displaying properly.

-Navigate to your home page at [http://127.0.0.1:8000/en](http://127.0.0.1:8000/en) and confirm that your menu is displaying properly.
-Now navigate to [http://127.0.0.1:8000/fr](http://127.0.0.1:8000/fr) and you should see the same menu displayed in French.
+Now, go back to [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) and go back to the "Main Navigation" section of "Snippets".
+Use the same "Translate" button you used for the footer content to translate your items to French.
+Conveniently, "Blog" in French is "Blog."
+You will want to change the text for "Home" to "Accueil" though.
+After you save each translated item, navigate to [http://127.0.0.1:8000/fr](http://127.0.0.1:8000/fr) and you should see the same menu displayed in French.

 ## Add a language switcher